MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## March

+### 18 - Largest Number

+Given a string of numbers separated by various punctuation, return the largest number.

+- The given string will only contain numbers and separators.
+- Separators can be commas (","), exclamation points ("!"), question marks ("?"), colons (":"), or semi-colons (";").

+### 17 - Anniversary Milestones

+Given an integer representing the number of years a couple has been married, return their most recent anniversary milestone according to this chart:

+Years Married	Milestone
+1				"Paper"
+5				"Wood"
+10				"Tin"
+25				"Silver"
+40				"Ruby"
+50				"Gold"
+60				"Diamond"
+70				"Platinum"
+If they haven't reached the first milestone, return "Newlyweds".

 ### 16 - Evenly Divisible

 Given two integers, determine if you can evenly divide the first one by the second one.